-Often when we spend time in nature, our focus automatically gravitates toward the obvious features of the woods – creeks, flowers, trees, squirrels, birds or maybe deer.
-It’s easy to forget that the ground is also teeming with tiny life forms that are worth exploring.
-So for this week’s forest school session, I wanted to turn our gaze downwards for a different perspective.
+Often when we spend time in nature, our focus automatically gravitates toward the obvious features of the woods – creeks, flowers, trees, squirrels, birds or maybe even a deer.
+It’s easy to forget that the ground is also teeming with tiny life forms that are worth exploring, so for this outdoor science activity, we’re going to turn our gaze downwards for a different perspective.

-As usual, this activity should be viewed as an invitation to learn and explore, rather than a lesson plan.
-Learning sessions in nature are usually open-ended, and even if you set it up exactly the same way I did, you may get a different outcome, depending on your child’s interests.
-That’s just fine!
+As usual, this activity should be viewed as an invitation to learn and explore, rather than a strict lesson plan.
+At Scandinavian forest schools, there is no separation between learning and playing in nature, and the adults view themselves as co-explorers rather than teachers disseminating information.
+The teachers may introduce activities, but they’re usually open-ended and directed by the children, so even if you set this outdoor learning session up exactly the same way I did, you may get a different outcome, depending on your child’s interests.
+That’s just fine.

 Age: Preschool-1st grade